Crazy in Alabama: Production

-The film was shot in Houma, Louisiana, Schriever, Chackbay, New Orleans, Las Vegas, San Francisco, and Los Angeles.
+The film was shot in Houma, Schriever, Chackbay, New Orleans, Las Vegas, San Francisco, and Los Angeles.

 Reception

 The film received mixed-to-negative reviews from critics, scoring a 30% approval rating on Rotten Tomatoes based on 56 reviews, with the site's consensus stating: "Melanie Griffith gets kudos for her performance, but the movie just doesn't seem to come together."
 The film had a score of 46 out of 100 on Metacritic based on 27 reviews.

 Roger Ebert of the Chicago Sun-Times called the film "an ungainly fit of three stories that have no business being shoehorned into the same movie," awarding it two out of four stars.
 Janet Maslin of The New York Times wrote that the film "takes an antic tone.
 It presents Melanie Griffith as the kind of fanciful creature who looks flirty even on her Wanted poster, and whose escapades en route to Hollywood have a dizzy spin."
 Paula Nechak of the Seattle Post-Intelligencer called the film "funny, eccentric, and touchingly just, combining a unique interpretation of the time with an offbeat sense of humor."

 Griffith was nominated for the Golden Raspberry Award for Worst Actress for the film, but lost it to Heather Donahue for The Blair Witch Project.
 However, her performance for the film and Another Day in Paradise earned her the Sant Jordi Award for Best Foreign Actress.
 Lucas Black was nominated for the Young Artist Award for Best Leading Young Actor in a Feature Film and YoungStar Award for Best Young Actor/Performance in a Motion Picture Drama.
 Banderas won the 2000 ALMA Award for Outstanding Director of a Feature Film and the European Film Award for Outstanding European Achievement in World Cinema.
 He was nominated for a Golden Lion Award.